 How to Install a Bathroom Exhaust Fan

-A properly working bathroom exhaust fan pulls humid and smelly air out of the bathroom, which allows fresh air from the neighboring room or hallway to replenish it.
-Amazingly many homes have a bathroom without an exhaust fan, also know as a ventilation fan.
-The solution, open a window when you need to air out the room.
-This works fine, unless the next person needs to use the bathroom in a hurry.
+A properly working bathroom exhaust fan replaces contaminated air in one room with fresh air from a neighboring room or hallway.
+A bathroom without proper ventilation suffers with foggy mirrors and unpleasant odors.
+An open window helps air out the room.
+This works fine unless the next person needs to use the bathroom in a hurry.
 Fortunately, many homeowners find it possible to install a bathroom exhaust fan in their home.

 Buying a Bathroom Exhaust Fan

 Pay particular attention to the fan's cfm and sones ratings.
-The cfm, cubic feet per minute rating tells how much air a fan moves and the sones rating identifies the unit's noise level.
+The cfm, cubic-feet-per-minute rating measures the amount of air a fan moves and the sone rating identifies the unit's noise level.
 For an exhaust fan to reach these ratings, the unit must connect to a properly sized duct system.
-For instance, connecting a unit to a 3-inch duct when the system specifications call for 4-inch duct increases air restriction and vibration noise.
-A ventilation fan pulls air out of the room, however, a ductless fan simply recirculates the air back into the room.
+For instance, connecting a unit to a 3-inch duct when its specifications call for a 4-inch duct increases air restriction and vibration.
+A ventilation fan pulls air out of the room; however, a ductless fan simply circulates the air back into the room.

 Planning the Exhaust Fan System's Layout

-A complete system layout identifies any installation issues that may arise later.
-Installers who blindly cut a hole in the bathroom ceiling without laying out the system first often run into trouble when they discover an unseen obstruction, such as a plumbing vent or air conditioning duct.
-A quick trip into the attic will locate these items.
+Completely laying out the system helps the installer identify any issues that may arise later.
+Installers who blindly cut a hole in the bathroom ceiling without laying out the system first sometimes run into trouble when they discover an unseen obstruction, such as a plumbing vent or air conditioning duct, in the way.
+A quick trip into the attic will locate these items beforehand.

 1) Identify the exhaust fan's location: Try to locate the fan housing either near the center of the room or next to a shower enclosure.
-Push the end of a screwdriver through the drywall and leave it in place.
+Push the end of a screwdriver through the drywall in the desired location.
 If the drywall will not hold the screwdriver, tape it in place.
 The screwdriver acts as a location aid.
 Climb into the attic with a second screwdriver and find the first screwdriver.
 Check the area around the first screwdriver for obstructions.
 If an obstruction interferes with the chosen location, find an appropriate spot and push the second screwdriver through the bathroom ceiling.

-2) Plan the duct run's path: Look for the most direct route from the exhaust fan toward the discharge vent.
+2) Plan the duct’s path: Look for the most direct route from the exhaust fan toward the discharge vent.
 A short straight duct run helps the fan’s efficiency, while a long restricted duct can impede the fan tremendously.

 Cut the Hole in the Bathroom Ceiling